 Clinic Location: STU Campus

-Faculty: Professor Gordon Butler and Jacob Even.
+Faculty: Professor Gordon Butler.

 “My experience in the tax clinic was really great!
 I learned so much with the hands on experience and training I received.
 And what was even better, I feel like I gained an additional family through the process – my tax family.
 I would, and have, advised many students to join this clinic.
 The experience will be priceless.”